Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Introduction

 \section{Introduction}

 The extension of Boundary Integral Equation (BIE) based discretizations for the numerical solution of acoustic scattering problems (i.e. Helmholtz equations) to their elastic scattering problems (i.e. Navier equations) counterpart is thought to be more or less straightforward.
-Typically, BIE for elastic scattering problems are based on the Navier Green's function, which albeit more complicated than the Helmholtz Green's function (not in the least because it involves two wave-numbers), exhibits the same singularity type as the latter.
-Therefore, discretization methods that rely on kernel independent quadratures, that is these quadratures resolve in a black box manner the singularities of Green's functions together with their derivatives, can be extended from the Helmholtz to the Navier case without much fuss.
-Amongst these types of discretizations we mention the $\delta$-BEM methods~\cite{dominguez2008dirac,dominguez2012fully,dominguez2014nystrom,DoSaSa:2015} and the Density Interpolation Methods~\cite{faria2021general}.
+A main challenge in the discretization of BIE formulations of various linear, constant coefficient PDEs is the use of quadratures that resolve the singularities of the associated Green's functions.
+Typically, BIE for elastic scattering problems are based on the Navier Green's function, which albeit more complicated than the Helmholtz Green's function (not in the least because it involves two wave-numbers), exhibits the same integrable/weak singularity as the latter.
+Therefore, the Boundary Integral Operators associated with both PDEs feature weakly singular, singular, and hypersingular integral operators, and quadratures which resolve in a black box manner the singularities of Green's functions and their derivatives are preferred for the numerical discretization of these operators.
+Amongst these types of quadratures we mention the $\delta$-BEM methods~\cite{dominguez2008dirac,dominguez2012fully,dominguez2014nystrom,DoSaSa:2015} and the Density Interpolation Methods~\cite{faria2021general}.
 On the other hand, other discretizations strategy such as the Kussmaul-Martensen singularity splitting Nystr\"om methods can be extended from the Helmholtz to the Navier setting but require cumbersome modifications~\cite{chapko2000numerical,dominguez2021boundary}.